 There are many factors that go into making a piece of heavy metal music aggressive, raw and at times… melodic.
-It is easy to take for granted that metal guitarists seem to be able to churn out head banging music on stage easily.
+It is easy to take for granted that metal guitarists seem to be able to churn out head-banging music on stage easily.

-Despite the chaos that you may see on stage, playing heavy metal guitar actually requires a controlled and calculated guitar playing.
+Despite the chaos that you may see on stage, playing heavy metal guitar actually requires controlled and calculated guitar playing.

-When everything is moving at a high pace, it is easy for the music to turn out “crappy” if the band does not have a tight timing and good coordination between instruments.
+When everything is moving at a high pace, it is easy for the music to turn out “crappy” if the band does not have tight timing and good coordination between instruments.

 As more and more underground bands churn out heavy metal music, the lines between genres have blurred and it is not uncommon for new sub genres to be created.
 I had seen more and more different techniques being applied to cross-genres and it would be difficult for me to pinpoint any particular areas for guitarist to focus on.

 With that said, learning to play metal or heavy metal on the electric guitar is not rocket-science.
 In fact, it can be easy and fun.
-I am writing this to encourage you, there are some great resources out there that were not available to me when I began learn guitar, and you can be playing heavy metal guitar quickly and skillfully by taking advantage of them.
+I am writing this to encourage you, there are some great resources out there that were not available to me when I began learning guitar, and you can be playing heavy metal guitar quickly and skillfully by taking advantage of them.

 Heavy metal guitar playing requires a fair bit of technical skills and this genre of music is generally picked up by guitarists after they have mastered the basics.